joshuagrisham/galaxy-book2-pro-linux/fingerprint/readme.md

 # Samsung Galaxy Book2 Pro Fingerprint Reader testing on Linux

+> Update: I have now succeeded in creating a first draft of a "real" libfprint driver for this device.
+See [libfprint: EGIS 1C7A:0582 support for Samsung Galaxy Book2 Pro](https://gitlab.freedesktop.org/libfprint/libfprint/-/issues/569) and some short instructions that I wrote in the file [libfprint.md](./libfprint.md).

 After quite a bit of tracing via a Windows guest in QEMU + Wireshark with `usbmon`, I have created a sort of "PoC" Python driver for the EgisTec `1C7A:0582` fingerprint reader that exists on the Samsung Galaxy Book2 Pro 15".

 What I found through packet tracing was that this sensor is a MOC (Match on Chip) type of sensor, so the "driver" will basically send various packets to the device in order to steer various events; the sensor has its own storage and the actual fingerprint data resides and is matched on the device itself.
 This is in contrast to a MOH (Match on Host) type of sensor, where the device only provides an image of the fingerprint to the host, and all storage and matching logic must occur on the host itself via some kind of driver/software.